Updated July 24, 2021

 If it’s your first time opening a bank account, remember to ask how much is your required maintaining balance.

-If you like to maintain your new account, do not withdraw the maintaining balance.
+To maintain your account, do not withdraw the maintaining balance.

 If you decide not to maintain your account, withdraw your balance in full so that the balance will not be wiped out by below-maintaining-balance penalties later on.